 Pint and Pint X Price – Skip the Pint and go for a PX

-While the Pint offers a price point of $1,050, if you are new to one wheel hoverboard, I would skip this model and spring for a Pint X (PX).
+While the Pint offers a price point of $1,050, if you are new to the one wheel hoverboard, I would skip this model and spring for a Pint X (PX).
 The reason being is that you are paying for the larger battery.
 This is the same battery they used in the XR models.
 The larger battery will allow for a far better trail riding experience as well as a lowered range anxiety feeling.
-No one wants to be stuck on a trail with no battery power!
+No one wheeler wants to be stuck on a trail with no battery power!

 The Pint is a good single wheel hoverboard, but if your intention is to buy it because its more affordable, I recommend buying a higher-end board used.
 You can typically find used XR Onewheels on the market or even a Pint X. See our used onewheel buyer’s guide.